NextronSystems/thor-manual/scanning/using-thor.rst

    Signature Metadata

-This information can also be printed machine readable as JSON by using the ``--print-signatures-json`` flag.
+This information can also be printed machine readable as JSON by using the ``--list-signatures-json`` flag.

 The output of this argument also reflects any signature selectors or filters set via command line argument.
 Please see :ref:`scanning/using-thor:select or filter signatures during initialization`